top of page

 Artistic Vision

 "I don't create for fame or attention.
-At its foundation, my music is a way of healing for self.
+At its foundation, my music is a way of healing for myself.
 But I do want my music to reach people who would be moved by it.
 To inspire future generations.
-I do not wish to manufacture my art like some product being packaged for mass consumption.
+I don’t manufacture my art like some product being packaged for mass consumption.
 I want it to spread far and wide like sage on the prairie, providing medicine to the people.
-My work is a reflection of the styles of music I love.
-I am influenced by the genres that I grew up listening to, as well as styles that are connected to my culture and beyond.
-My artistic vision is rooted in the idea of liberation, using sound frequencies to make the people feel free.
+My work is a reflection of the music I love.
+I am influenced by genres that I grew up listening to, as well as styles that are connected to my culture and beyond.
+My artistic vision is rooted in the idea of liberation, using sound frequencies to make people feel free.
 To decolonize through the intersection of ancestral and contemporary music.
 To make people dance and provoke thought.
 To interrogate and address societal issues that impact our communities.
 To make people laugh, cry, and feel the most raw emotions.
-The western colonized way of living is determined to see us erased, so my music is here to make us visible and to project our voices as we inspire an uplift the most marginalized.
+The western colonized way of living is determined to see us erased, so my music is here to make us visible, and to project our voices as we inspire and uplift the most marginalized.
 To embody the sacredness our ancestors passed down to us.
 My music exists to evoke joy in the hearts of the people.
 When we feel joy, we actively fight colonialism.
 I aim to do this through my art, not only as a form of self expression, but as an act of resistance."

 bottom of page